 As already mentioned in chapter 4.2.
-Risk and Opportunity Management System, ESG risks are fully integrated in risk management processes across the company and most of its executives participate in their analysis.
+Risk and Opportunity Management System, ESG risk analysis is fully integrated in risk management processes across the company and most of its executives participate.
 Even still, the ESG department performs an in-depth analysis of climate change risks, among others, the general areas of which are shown below: